CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 ## Correlated subqueries

 In many scenarios, a subquery may be effective.
 A correlated subquery is a query that references values from an outer query.
-We will walk through some of the most useful examples here but you should read our [subquery doc](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-subquery) to learn more.
+We will walk through some of the most useful examples here.
+You can [learn more about subqueries](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-subquery).

 There are two types of subqueries: Multi-value subqueries and scalar subqueries.
 Multi-value subqueries return a set of documents and are always used within the FROM clause.
 A scalar subquery expression is a subquery that evaluates to a single value.